diovisgood/agender/readme.md

 1. Convert face `box` coordinates from small frame to the big original frame: `box_orig`.
 2. Get part of the original frame specified by coordinates: `face_bgr`.

+We could, of course, extract faces from the small frame.
+The reason to extract patches from big frame this is that we want to keep as much quality as possible.
+But we should keep in mind that this also may require slightly more calculations than in the first case.

 ```python
 def collectFaces(frame, face_boxes):
     faces = []